Austrosimulium ungulatum: Description

 The adults of Austrosimulium ungulatum can be distinguished from all other Austrosimulium by the combination of toothed tarsal claws, white halteres and the base of the first flagellomere being pale.
-Their bodies are predominately black coloured with silvery hairs.
+Their bodies are predominantly black and covered in a whitish, dust-like coating.
 The abdomen varies somewhat from dark yellow-brown to dark brown-black.
-The adult female bodies are 2.7–3.4 mm in length and have a wing length of 2.8–3.2 mm, whereas the males are 2.5–3.0 mm and have wings 3.1 mm long.
+The adult female bodies are 2.7–3.4 mm long and have a wing length of 2.8–3.2 mm, whereas the males are 2.5–3.0 mm and have wings 3.1 mm long.
 Adult males of New Zealand Austrosimulium are very rarely captured in the wild, and the 2012 description of adult males of A. ungulatum was based on adults still in the pupa and one reared adult.
 There have been records of gynandromorphy (individuals having both male and female characteristics) occurring in the species.
 In one study, out of roughly 17,625 specimens of A. ungulatum, nine were gynandromorphs.

-Larvae at the final instar are 5.3–6.0 mm in length.
-The body is continuously even in diameter and is generally greyish and brown colouration.
-Gill filaments do not have horn (hardened growths) at their base.
+Larvae at the final instar are 5.3–6.0 mm long.
+The body is continuously even in diameter and is generally greyish and brown.
 The head is patterned blotchy brown, has distinctive spots and the suboesophageal ganglion (a bundle of nerves in the underside of the head) is colourless.
 The ventral tubercles, rounded projections on the underside of the abdomen near the tip, are marked.
-There is no accessory sclerite (hardened body part) whereas the semicircular sclerite tapers towards the end (both sclerites are structures at the tip of the abdomen).
+The semicircular sclerite (a structure at the tip of the abdomen) tapers towards the end.

-The pupae are 3.1–3.7 mm in length.
+The pupae are 3.1–3.7 mm long.
 The head plate is covered in faint ridges, with the plate being more rounded in males and broader in females.
 The upper surface of the body is smooth.
-Filaments of the gills lack horn at their base and may be bifurcated (splitting in two), some almost as long as the body.
+Filaments of the gills lack black horn (hardened growths) at their base and may be bifurcated (splitting in two), some almost as long as the body.
 The number of gill filaments ranges from 9 to 13.
 On the abdomen there are hooks and two setae (hairs) on the ninth sternite (plate on the underside of the body).
-The fabric of the cocoon is thin and coloured brown, having two thin projections at the end.
-These projections curl at their tip.
+The fabric of the cocoon is roughly constructed and coloured brown, with two thin projections at the end.
+These projections curve at their tip.